Marie Montpetit

 Marie Montpetit is a former Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election as a member of the Quebec Liberal Party.
 She represented the electoral district of Maurice-Richard (formerly known as Crémazie).

 Prior to her election to the legislature, Montpetit worked for the provincial Ministry of Health and Social Services and the World Health Organization.

-From October 2017 to October 2018, she was Minister of culture and communications and Minister responsible for the protection and promotion of the french Language.
+From October 2017 to October 2018, she was Minister of culture and communications and Minister responsible for the protection and promotion of the French Language.

-On November 1, 2021, Montpetit was expelled from the Liberal caucus as a result of harassment allegations filed by a former staffer.